Introduction to Industrial Scrubbers

 If you are a plant manager, a process engineer, or a purchasing or Environmental Health and Safety (EHS) professional who works in industrial manufacturing or the wastewater treatment industry, then you may be seeking a solution to remove harmful pollutants and odors from your process exhaust streams before they are released into the atmosphere and contaminate the outside air.
 One technology worth strong consideration is the industrial scrubber.

 Industrial scrubbers are pollution filtration systems that utilize solids (in “dry scrubbers”), or water or other liquids (in “wet scrubbers”) to remove gas pollutants and odors from exhaust streams.
-In general, the main advantages of industrial scrubbers to clean gas exhaust streams include:
+In general, the main advantages of industrial wet and dry scrubbers to clean gas exhaust streams include:

 - Low-risk processing of incendiary gases